 Members ad hoc committee

-An ad hoc committee of 6 members is called by LVRSNFRNDS founder via the community forum to address what happened.
+An ad hoc committee of 6 members is called by LVRSNFRNDS founder via the app general feed to address what happened.
 It is key that members:

 - represent a diverse range of identities and experiences,